Lack of Proper Health Care Coverage Plagues Nearly 46 Million Americans

 The hospital’s counselors also help patients determine if they qualify

-for public assistance through Medicaid, the Maryland Children’s
+for public assistance through Medicaid, the QMB, SLMB and SLMBII programs

-Health Program (MCHP) that is offered through the county health departments,
+Children’s Health Program (MCHP) offered through the county health

-or the Maryland Health Insurance Plan (MHIP) and then guide them through
+departments, or the Maryland Health Insurance Plan (MHIP) and then guide

 “We recognize that everyone needs healthcare, not just the insured,”

-said Mickey Griffen, director of Patient Financial Services.
+said Mickey Griffin, director of Patient Financial Services.
 “Our

 financial counselors do everything they can to help patients who are truly